- Annual subscription (rental model)

 3.4.
 Monthly Billing Option.
 For either the Annual or Perpetual License, you may optionally choose to pay to xTuple a monthly Fee in the amount specified in your xTuple invoice.
 Payment for monthly billing is only by pre-authorized ACH bank account draft; you hereby authorize xTuple to debit your account the monthly Fee, with the first three months’ payment due on the Effective Date, and monthly payments on the same day of the month as the Effective Date, starting three months following the Effective Date.
 You acknowledge that this does not constitute a month-to-month contract, and represents a commitment for a full twelve months following the Effective Date, subject to all the other terms contained in this license.
 In the event that your account debit is declined, a $50 fee will be assessed, and you must provide alternate billing information within 72 hours of being notified by xTuple, or be subject to the Termination clause in section 11 below.

 3.5.
 Software Maintenance.
 Customers who are current on their Annual License payments or current in the first year of their Perpetual License payment as defined above shall be entitled to receive all updates and enhancements to the Software released by xTuple.
 Updates and enhancements will be provided electronically.
-Software Maintenance payments are due and payable each year on the anniversary date of the Perpetual License Fee, at xTuple’s then-current published rates.
-If you do not wish to renew your Software Maintenance, you must notify xTuple in writing at least thirty days prior to the anniversary date of this Agreement.
-If more than twelve months have passed since a customer’s most recent Software Maintenance Fee payment, the customer will be deemed to be “Out of Maintenance,” and xTuple reserves the right to treat any further updates to the Software as entirely new license sales.
+Software Maintenance payments are due and payable each year on the anniversary date of the Perpetual License Fee, at xTuple’s then-current published rates, unless you hold a multi-year maintenance agreement.
+If you do not wish to renew your Software Maintenance, you must notify xTuple in writing at least sixty days prior to the anniversary date of this Agreement.
+If more than twelve months have passed since a customer’s most recent Software Maintenance Fee payment, the customer will be deemed to be “Out of Maintenance,” and xTuple reserves the right to treat any further updates to the Software as entirely new license sales, subject to additional penalties and fees as explained on the xTuple website.
 Installation of updates and enhancements is not covered under this License Agreement (see section 6, below).

 4. Licensee Obligations.
 You are required to do the following when using or modifying the Software: